jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

 The |sra| is a public repository that stores raw sequence data from next-generation sequencing technologies including **Illumina, Ion torrent, Oxford, and PacBio**.

-1. You will start by acquiring Oxford Nanopore reads a set of paired-end Illumina reads from Shiga toxin-producing *Escherichia coli* (STEC) O157:H7 [GREIG2019]_.
+1. You will start by acquiring Oxford Nanopore reads and a set of paired-end Illumina reads from two Shiga toxin-producing *Escherichia coli* (STEC) O157:H7 isolates [GREIG2019]_.
 These data will be used throughout all the Tutorial steps.

+2. You can further name these two isolates, **strainA** (accession: SRR6052929-Illumina, SRR7477813-Nanopore) and **strainB** (accession: SRR7184397-Illumina, SRR7477814-Nanopore).

-2. To acquire this data, you first need to install the `SRA Toolkit <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc>`_ on our computer.
+3. To acquire this data, you first need to install the `SRA Toolkit <https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc>`_ on our computer.
 The easiest way is installing SRA Tools (containing SRA Toolkit and SDK from NCBI) through |conda|.
 For that open the Terminal and follow these steps (the provided example is for a **Linux-based system**).

 .. code-block:: bash